open-AIMS/ereefs-documentation/README.md

 an extraction job.
 When the eReefs models are updated, all the derived data and visualisation products need to be regenerated, trigging a massive workload.
 A group of tasks that relate to a particular action (such as processing new data, or regenerating derived data and visualisations), it known as a Job. **JJ: I have added the previous sentence base on what I can gather about Jobs.
 Please change if incorrect.**
-The coordination of all these tasks is performed by [JobPlanner](https://github.com/aims-ks/ereefs-job-planner).
+The coordination of the tasks that make up a Job is performed by [JobPlanner](https://github.com/aims-ks/ereefs-job-planner).
 It translates the requests
 (perform an aggregation, check for new model data) into jobs that need to be performed.
 This section provide a short overview of [JobPlanner](https://github.com/aims-ks/ereefs-job-planner).
 More information can be found in [the Github repository](https://github.com/aims-ks/ereefs-job-planner).

 Originally the AIMS eReefs Platform was developed using a conventional single server architecture, where all the storage and